ChicoParticulas/bbear_bbear/index.md

 - Analyzing gender effect in negative emotions

 ## Method
-To look into this topic, we are going to analyze the dataset from [Quotebank](./another-page.html)., which is a corpus of quotations from a decade of news,
+To look into this topic, we analyzed the dataset from [Quotebank](./another-page.html), which is a corpus of quotations from a decade of news.
+We focused on the data from 2017 to 2020, since the distribution of data in 2016 is not

 ### Is there a growing Awareness?